The document not only describes progress made over the past year, but more importantly, lays out the broad vision for the company’s future.

 Turning Point Brands, Inc. (Released March 2018)

-SITUATION: Turning Point Brands, Inc. had been implementing growth strategies since its public offering in mid-2016.
-The 2017 report was the first opportunity to provide a comprehensive look at the effectiveness of its strategies over its first full fiscal year.
+SITUATION: Turning Point Brands, Inc. had the ability to accelerate its growth strategies as a result of its public offering in mid-2016.
+The 2017 report was TPB’s first opportunity to provide shareholders a comprehensive look at the effectiveness of those strategies.

 SOLUTION: We worked with management and a design agency to plan and develop the 2017 report.
-It provided readers an immediate summary of the 2017 accomplishments, allowed the CEO to discuss progress against the strategic growth plan, and laid out the major revenue and brand contributors that fueled the company’s sales and growth in each product segment.
+The book provided readers an immediate summary of the year’s accomplishments, allowed the CEO to discuss progress against the strategic growth plan, and laid out the major revenue and brand contributors that were fueling segment sales.

 Turning Point Brands, Inc. (Released March 2017)

-SOLUTION: The FY2016 report cover introduced the company much like it was introduced to Wall Street – with a large cover photo featuring the Turning Point logo and key brands hanging from the facade of the New York Stock Exchange.
-The report explained management’s plan to use cash generated by its key products – Zig-Zag cigarette papers and Stoker’s moist snuff – to fuel rollup acquisitions and pay down stifling debt.
+SOLUTION: The FY2016 report cover featured a banner hanging from the New York Stock Exchange that included the Turning Point logo and the company’s key brands and revenue drivers.
+The report explained management’s plan to use cash generated by key products such as Zig-Zag cigarette papers and Stoker’s moist snuff to finance rollup acquisitions in the sector and reduce debt.

 Dollar General Corporation